 Meep meep meh.

-That’s fine, run away you little twerp.
-He turned to Mary and watched her a while.
+Huh?
+Hey come back here.
+Fine, run away you little twerp.
+He turned to Mary and watched her a while, studying the majestic severity of her ways.
 Must be peaceful, he muttered.
 Just then Mary stretched and leaned out of the loom.
 She reached over to a bowl with some kind of thick growth spilling over the brim.
 She slurped on it pensively, studying the work she had just left behind.
-Once satisfied she took in her surroundings, waking to the mysterious world around her.
+Once satisfied she took in her surroundings, waking to the mysterious ever-changing world around her.

 Mary, I haven’t seen you in months.
 Is it months?
 I don’t even know.

 Hey, slight change of subject, when’s the last time you slept?

 She stepped over to a crooked rock shelf where a leathery substance pulsed in radiating silence.
 She picked up a sharp, tiny rake-looking instrument and began scratching the surface of the leathery skin slab, collecting some sort of the sprouts that came shooting out.

 I don’t know.., he said indifferently.
 When’s the last time you were awake?

 Good point.
 Yup.
 Oh shit what’s that thing on your arm?

 What, this?
 Well.. huh, I’m not sure really.
 But check this out, he said aiming his hand at the wall.
 The apparatus immediately came alive, blinking and whining.
 And then a gloop shot out.
 It hit the wall dully, slimed slowly to the floor and started inching towards him dejectedly.

 Ah come on!
 Really?